najamelan/git-backup/README.md

 ## INSTALLATION
-Copy this script to a directory in your path.
+Use 'sudo install.sh' to copy this script to a directory in your path.
 Make sure it has executable permissions.
-Copy this man page to "/usr/local/man".
+The man page will be copied to "/usr/local/man".

 ## CONFIGURATION